ShadiyahMangru/DataTablesThrowback/README.md

 ```

-- (iii) **(REVISE LATER)** The different definitions of the sP lambda in the Skater and Goalie classes demonstrate the principle of **Polymorphism** by facilitating a player stat calculation depending on context.
+- (ii) **(REVISE LATER)** The different definitions of the sP lambda in the Skater and Goalie classes demonstrate the principle of **Polymorphism** by facilitating a player stat calculation depending on context.

 ```
 //this Lambda accepts a player's goals and shots as parameters, and returns the player's shooting percentage